 Burgers are the featured fare: cheese burgers with or sans green chile and the classic burger, both available as singles or doubles.
 A number of free and optional toppings are available, the latter including such revolutionary items as whipped lardo (seasoned, cured pork fat), house-brined pickles and jalapeños and garlic mayo.
 The menu also offers a turkey burger, a portobello burger and a New Mexico Shepherd’s Lamb Burger as well as a fried oyster sandwich with red chile mayo.
 Green chile stew and a Caesar salad round out the food menu.

-If for no other reason than we’re in America and we like to super-size our burgers, you’ll want to order a double meat burger.
+31 March 2014: If for no other reason than we’re in America and we like to super-size our burgers, you’ll want to order a double meat burger.
 The single is all of three ounces (just an ounce shy of the quarter-pounder), but by all appearances doesn’t look much bigger than some “sliders.”
 A better reason to order a double meat burger is the beef’s healthful deliciousness.
-The beef blend is a combination of sirloin and brisket with no hormones or antibiotics.
+The beef blend is a combination of sirloin and chuck with no hormones or antibiotics.
 All burgers are cooked to medium unless otherwise requested.
 True to Chef Knox’s heritage, buns are buttered though not dripping in butter as you’d find in Milwaukee.

 The menu warns that “Our New Mexico green chile is hot!”
 That’s hot with an exclamation point.
 Frankly, most New Mexicans won’t wince at its piquancy (or relative lack thereof), but we’ll certainly appreciate its roasted flavor and fruity nuances.
 A few strips of bacon are a perfect, salty complement to the green chile as is the rich, gooey Monterey Jack cheese.
 Even with a double, you might want to order two of these burgers.
 With a bun not more than four inches around, they have a subliminal effect of appearing small even though with double meat, they tower above most chain burgers.
-The Shake Foundation’s burgers are juicy and absolutely delicious, well worthy of New Mexico Green Chile Cheeseburger Trail consideration.
+The Shake Foundation’s burgers are (usually) juicy and absolutely delicious, well worthy of New Mexico Green Chile Cheeseburger Trail consideration.

 Hand-cut shoestring fries, available in single or double portions, are a nice accompaniment to your burgers.
 Made from potatoes grown in Colorado, they’re fried to a crispy, but not potato chip-like texture and don’t require desalinization as do so many other fries.
 They’re also not quite as greasy as conventional fries.
 Being shoestring thin means they’re also not as moist as other fries.